 Grilling Versus Oven

-You can certainly cook the T-Bone by searing in a pan and finishing in the oven like a restaurant.
-But if you want to know how to cook a T-bone steak for the most flavor, it has to be grilled.
-The reason is the rich flavor that comes from lump charcoal and the high heat sear you can get that is tough to replicate using a pan and an oven.
+You can cook the T-Bone by searing in a hot skillet and finishing in a preheated oven (425 degrees), like they often do in a restaurant.
+But if you want to know how to cook a T-bone steak for THE most flavor, it has to be grilled.
+The reason is the rich flavor that comes from lump charcoal and the high heat sear you can get is tough to replicate using a pan and an oven.

 How to Grill a T-Bone Steak

-- Add a light coating of extra virgin olive oil.
-Season the steak simply with equal parts kosher salt, coarse black pepper, and granulated garlic (not garlic powder or garlic salt).
+- Add a light coating of extra virgin olive oil to the raw meat.
+Season both sides of the steak simply with your steak seasoning.

-- Flip the steak over direct heat and sear the other side another 3 – 4 minutes or until a nice crust develops, and then move the steak over indirect heat.
+- Flip the steak over direct heat and sear the other side another 2-3 minutes or until a nice crust develops, and then move the steak over indirect heat to finish cooking.

-- Finish the steak over indirect heat until the internal temperature of the steak is at your desired doneness.
-Use a high quality instant read thermometer like the Thermoworks MK4 Thermapen to get an accurate read of the temperature.
+- Finish the steak over indirect heat until the internal temperature of the steak is at your desired internal temperature at the thickest part of the steak.
+Use a high quality instant read thermometer, like the Thermoworks Thermapen One to get an accurate read of the internal temperature.